SSkipr/AeronauticaHelper/README.md

 Urgent alerts, such as the cases above, will include an @everyone ping, while (non-urgent) alerts will not receive a ping.
 You can disable regular, non-urgent alerts in the application.

-**AutoSteer** gets the current bearing and matches it to the destination.
+**AutoSteer** gets the current and matches it to the destination bearing (DEST, ICEBG, etc.).
 Automated keystrokes are then performed to adjust accordingly.⭐**Essentially, assuming everything works properly, you will pull out your ship to the open sea and come back when you get a notification.**

 ---